This isn’t one of those ‘clickbait’ articles – I never though I’d be writing a post like this.

-Chris and I got in from a shift at work at about midnight, and Chris had picked up some food on the way home.
-Chris is currently on a batch of steroids to help stabilise the effects of his Crohn’s Disease and has recently had a really big appetite, in complete contrast to what he usually eats.
-It’s been fabulous to see him finish plates of food and come back and forth from the fridge.
+Chris and I got in from a shift at work at about midnight.
+Chris had picked up some food on the way home.
+He’s currently on a batch of steroids to help stabilise the effects of his Crohn’s Disease and has recently had a really big appetite – in complete contrast to the norm.
+It’s really been so good to see him finish plates of food and come back and forth from the fridge.

 We got in, I poured myself a glass of red and Chris sat down on the floor and began eating.
 I was casually scrolling Instagram and sipping my wine when I looked up.
-Chris was looking at me, sheer terror across his face.
+Chris was looking at me with sheer terror across his entire face.
 He was choking.

-I got up and started banging on his back, but nothing was happening.
-Saliva began to pour from his mouth and his nose, and I could hear that he couldn’t breathe, and that his airway was completely closed.
+I got up and started banging on his back.
+Nothing happened.
+Saliva began to pour from his mouth and his nose, and I could hear that he couldn’t breathe, that his airway was completely closed.

-I began to give him the Heimlich manoeuvre, and I saw some food come out from his mouth, but he was still choking, still not breathing.
+I began to administer the Heimlich manoeuvre, and I saw the tiniest bit of food come out from his mouth, but he was still choking, still not breathing.
 I continued to give the Heimlich manoeuvre several times over.
-More saliva was coming and was now bloody.
-Chris had his fingers down his to remove the rest of the food that was still blocking his airway.
-His face had completely ballooned up, eyes bulging, he was blue.
-This was the point in time where I realised that Chris was going to die unless his airway was cleared soon.
-It had been around 3 minutes without breath.
+More saliva was coming out from his mouth, but it was now bloody.
+Chris had stuck his fingers down his throat to try and remove the food that was still blocking his airway.
+His face had completely ballooned, his eyes bulged, he was blue.
+I realised that Chris was going to die unless his airway was cleared soon.
+It had already been around 3 minutes without breathing.
 Then 4.
-Panicking, I knew that all sorts could start to happen after so long without oxygen – brain damage, etc.

 By this point, Chris was on his hands and knees and more food had come up from his throat.
-I could hear the ambulance and went outside to find them.
-In the meantime, the operator told us to put Chris in the recovery position.
+I could hear the ambulance and went outside to find them, and in the meantime, the operator had told us to put Chris in the recovery position.

 They checked him over – listened to his chest, checked his airway, took his blood pressure.
 Asked how long he wasn’t breathing for.
-Thankfully they said that they didn’t think anything had gone into his lungs.
+Thankfully they said that they didn’t think any of the food had entered his lungs.

 I’m writing this because it could happen to anyone at any time and I want everyone to be aware of what to do in the situation – last night could have ended very differently.